-Call an Experienced Chicago Car Accident Attorney
+Call an Experienced Car Accident Attorney

 Distracted Driving is one of the leading causes of traffic accidents in the United States.
 In fact, a study conducted by the National Highway Traffic Safety Administration found in 2014 nearly 3,179 people died and over 400,000 were injured in distracted driving accidents.
 Current Illinois legislation bans the use of all hand-held devices while driving; this law includes a ban on texting and driving.
-If you were injured by a distracted driver, a Chicago personal injury lawyer could help you see compensation for your injuries.
+If you were injured by a distracted driver, a car accident lawyer could help you see compensation for your injuries.

 Call today for a free consultation.
 (312) 888-8700